-I am always eager for more helpful wine advice, because despite reading articles and drinking a lot of it, there is still so much to learn.
-I subscribe to Cellar Angels.
-While I was cleaning out my inbox over the weekend, I saw these tips from Martin Cody, the company’s president.
-I had to share them.
+I am always eager for more helpful wine advice because despite reading articles and drinking a lot of it, there is still so much to learn.
+Martin Cody, president of Cellar Angels is here to share tips for ordering and enjoying wine.

 1. The Twenty-Twenty Rule

 Unfortunately, most Americans serve their red wine too warm and their whites too cold.
 The 20/20 rule fixes that for 95% of all your wine needs.
 For red wine, place them in the refrigerator for 20 minutes prior to serving.
 This will put a very nice chill on the wines and allow their true flavor to show.
 For white wines it’s okay to store them in the refrigerator all the time, just pull them OUT 20 minutes prior to serving so they have a chance to warm up.